vucina1906/BelgradeApartments/README.md

 - After you scrape webpage script will save data in csv format.
 Than you can analyse data in notebook (my notebook add in project) and also train a model on collected data.
 You can also use script convertor.py to convert it to excel file and connect to Tableau for analysis and visualization (everything added in project repository).

 - User Setup.py file to install requirements.txt

+- - Project Update

+- Automatic Selenium added (new script AutomaticScraper.py).
+You can chose how often do you want script to run, for example in script is every day at 11:32 morning.
+Cron is a time-based job scheduling syntax that consists of five fields: minute, hour, day of the month, month, and day of the week so you can chose your options.

+- Also requirements.txt added becuase for automatic scraper you need to install APScheduler package